gabrielodom/pathwayPCA/README.md

   - `validClass_Omics.*()`: validity functions
   - `create_Omics.*()`: generation functions for each class
   - `expressedOmes()`: given a pathway list, extract the -ome names from the data matrix which are in this pathway list.
 Then extract the matching columns from the MS design matrix.
+  - `extract_aesPCs()`: given the list of pathway gene expression matrices, extract the AES-PCA principal components from each pathway.
+  - `permTest_OmicsSurv()`: given the list of pathway PCs, fit each pathway PC matrix to a given survival response via the Cox Proportional Hazards model, and record the AIC of the true model.
+Then, permute the response some thousands of times, fit Cox PH models to each, and record the AICs of these permuted-response models.
+Compare the true model AIC to the permuted-response model AIC, and record the proportion of models for which the the AIC of the permuted-response model is less than the AIC of the true model.
+This proportion is the $p$-value for the specific pathway.
+The `permTest_OmicsSurv()` function returns a named vector of all pathway permuted $p$-values.
+  - `permTest_OmicsReg()`: IN PROGRESS
+  - `permTest_OmicsClassif()`: IN PROGRESS
   - The `aespca()` functions and utilities:
     + `matrixRoot()`: in the `calculate_matrixRoot.R` file.
 Take the $r^{th}$ root of a matrix, for $r > 0$.
     + `normalize()`: in the `unknown_matrixNorm.R` file.
 I am still at a loss for what this function does, but it modifies the output of the `lars.lsa()` function.